radius-project/bicep-types-aws/artifacts/bicep/aws/aws.gamelift/default/types.md

 * **MaxSize**: int: [DEPRECATED] The maximum value that is allowed for the fleet's instance count.
 When creating a new fleet, GameLift automatically sets this value to "1".
 Once the fleet is active, you can change this value.
 * **MetricGroups**: string[]: The name of an Amazon CloudWatch metric group.
 A metric group aggregates the metrics for all fleets in the group.
 Specify a string containing the metric group name.
 You can use an existing name or use a new name to create a new metric group.
 Currently, this parameter can have only one string.
 * **MinSize**: int: [DEPRECATED] The minimum value allowed for the fleet's instance count.
 When creating a new fleet, GameLift automatically sets this value to "0".
 After the fleet is active, you can change this value.
-* **Name**: string: A descriptive label that is associated with a fleet.
+* **Name**: string (Required): A descriptive label that is associated with a fleet.
 Fleet names do not need to be unique.
 * **NewGameSessionProtectionPolicy**: string: A game session protection policy to apply to all game sessions hosted on instances in this fleet.
 When protected, active game sessions cannot be terminated during a scale-down event.
 If this parameter is not set, instances in this fleet default to no protection.
 You can change a fleet's protection policy to affect future game sessions on the fleet.
 You can also set protection for individual game sessions.
 * **PeerVpcAwsAccountId**: string: A unique identifier for the AWS account with the VPC that you want to peer your Amazon GameLift fleet with.
 You can find your account ID in the AWS Management Console under account settings.
 * **PeerVpcId**: string: A unique identifier for a VPC with resources to be accessed by your Amazon GameLift fleet.
 The VPC must be in the same Region as your fleet.
 To look up a VPC ID, use the VPC Dashboard in the AWS Management Console.